1 T butter

 Use your hands and crush the Saltines into the bowl.
 Don’t fuss the crushing.
 Some pieces will be larger than others and that’s not just ok, that’s best.
 Don’t process the pieces to the point of store bought bread crumbs.

 Continue to mix by hand until everything is reasonably evenly distributed.

 Ok, be truthful here.
 Did you go a little overboard on the ketchup?
 Is the mixture a bit soupy?
 You can cook it like that but it may become a little too lose to slice at the table.
 Otherwise, to fix it, crumble another five Saltines and mix well.
 The goal is not to make it dry, just not soupy.

 Use your hands (I am sensing a theme here) and divide the meat evenly between the two loaf pans.
 Press lightly to make the surface even.

-Mix together the 3/4 cup ketchup with brown sugar and mustard.
+Mix together the 3/4 cup ketchup with brown sugar and mustard (using your hand is not required).
 Spread out thinly and evenly between the two loafs.

 Pop the pans in the oven for about an hour, or until the center of the meat reaches 155° F. If you use the larger pans, your loaf will not be as dense and will cook just a little faster, so keep an eye on it.

 Remove from the oven and let the meat stand in the pans for 10 minutes.